kicaj29/.NET-DDD-EventSourcing-CQRS/README.md

 An aggregate is an encapsulation of entities and value objects (domain objects) which conceptually belong together.
 It also contains a set of operations which those domain objects can be operated on.

 > "Aggregates are the basic element of transfer of data storage — you request to load or save whole aggregates.
 Transactions should not cross aggregate boundaries."

+> "An aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes".

+Aggregate must be: atomic, consistent, isolated and durable.

 Sample aggregate
 ```